 We can help with any emergency

 Don't try to fix it yourself

 You may be doing more harm than good.
 If you try to glue your broken dentures together you may damage the denture even further, sometimes making it impossible for the denturist to repair the denture.
-Your dentures need to be repaired with the correct materials or it will just possibly break again.
-Also, you don’t want to risk exposing yourself to any chemicals in the adhesive, that aren’t suppose to be in your mouth.
+Your dentures need to be repaired with the correct materials or it can possibly break again.
+Also, you don’t want to risk exposing yourself to any chemicals in the adhesive that aren’t suppose to be in your mouth.
 The best thing to do is call our office as soon as you can regarding your repair and we can have it assessed.
 We’ll get you smiling again.
-Book your appointment by calling us or using our online booking system.
+Make an appointment by calling us or using our online booking system.

-If you have an existing denture and you start to feel that there is rocking or that it doesn’t stay in as well as it use to, than that might indicate the need for a reline.
+If you have an existing denture and you start to feel that there is some rocking back and forth or that it doesn’t stay in the mouth as well as it used to, then that might indicate the need for a reline.
 Your gums are in a continuous state of change and the underlying bone can shrink.
-When your gums no longer fit to the denture, you will get a loose denture.
-A reline will refit the denture to what your gums currently are, giving it a better seal and feel.
+When your gums no longer fit to the denture, it will become loose.
+A reline will refit the denture to the current state of your gums, giving it a better seal and suction.
 Call us for a same-day reline.